Enhancing Novel Object Detection via Cooperative Foundational Models: Related Work

-For Open-Vocabulary Detection (OVD), approaches like ViLD~\cite{gu2022openvocabulary}, OV-DETR~\cite{ov-detr}, and BARON~\cite{wu2023aligning} employ knowledge distillation from Vision-Language Models to align region embeddings with VLM features.
-The state-of-the-art CORA~\cite{wu2023cora} further refines this by combining region prompting with anchor pre-matching in a DETR-based framework.
+Recent research in object detection has made significant strides, yet the challenge of detecting objects outside the predefined classes remains unsolved.
+Existing methods often assume a semi-supervised setting and focus on classification rather than the complex task of simultaneous classification and localization, which our work tackles.
+GCD~\cite{vaze2022generalized} exploits the capabilities of Vision Transformers and contrastive learning to identify novel classes, avoiding the overfitting issues of parametric classifiers.
+OpenLDN~\cite{rizve2022openldn} adopts a similar goal, leveraging image similarities and bi-level optimization to cluster novel class instances, while PromptCAL~\cite{zhang2023promptcal} introduces contrastive affinity learning with visual prompts to enhance class discovery.
+In the realm of unknown object detection, methods such as VOS~\cite{du2022vos} synthesize virtual outliers to differentiate between known and unknown objects.
+UnSniffer~\cite{liang2023unknown}, the current leading method, uses a generalized object confidence score and an energy suppression loss to distinguish non-object background samples.
+For Open-Vocabulary Detection (OVD), approaches like ViLD~\cite{gu2022openvocabulary}, OV-DETR\cite{ov-detr}, and BARON~\cite{wu2023aligning} employ knowledge distillation from Vision-Language Models to align region embeddings with VLM features.
+The state-of-the-art CORA\cite{wu2023cora} further refines this by combining region prompting with anchor pre-matching in a DETR-based framework.
 RNCDL~\cite{fomenko2022learning} also addresses novel object detection, but its two-stage training pipeline, reliance on a validation set for semantic label assignment, and poor performance limit its practicality.
 Unlike RNCDL, our work is able to achieve superior performance in a training-free manner.
 Lastly, methods like GLIP~\cite{li2021grounded} and GDINO~\cite{groundingdino} harness natural language to expand detection capabilities.
 However, the extensive training required for these methods incurs significant financial and environmental costs.
 Our approach, on the other hand, leverages complementary strengths of pre-trained foundational models to achieve superior performance without the need for extensive training, showcasing a more practical and accessible solution for novel object detection.
 Further, the modular nature of our cooperative mechanism allows it to be combined with any existing state-of-the-art open-set detectors like GDINO to further improve the overall performance across both known and novel classes.